Gravy Train (dog food): History

 Products under the "Gravy Train" brand were originally produced and marketed by General Foods, as part of its Gaines division which included Gaines Meal, Gaines-Burgers as well as Prime Choice and Top Choice.

 In 2014, Big Heart Pet Brands, the pet food division of Del Monte Foods, became an independent company, taking over rights to the Gravy Train brand.
 In March 2015, it was announced that J.M.
 Smucker had completed the acquisition of Big Heart Pet Brands and its brands portfolio.
 Big Heart had 2,500 employees at the moment of the purchase.

 J.M.
 Smucker, best known for its jams, jellies, coffee, and other human foods, committed to pay $5.8 billion cash and stock deal for the acquisition.
 Big Heart was the largest pet food manufacturer in the U.S. by then.

-In 2023, Gravy Train, along with many other pet food brands such as 9Lives, and Kibbles 'n Bits, was sold to Post Consumer Brands for a value of approximately 1.2 billion dollars.
+In 2023, Gravy Train, along with many other pet food brands such as 9Lives, and Kibbles 'n Bits, was sold to Post Consumer Brands(The successor to General Foods)for a value of approximately 1.2 billion dollars.